-Corresponding Angles: When two lines are intersected by any other line,(called transversal), the angles formed in matching corners or corresponding corners with the transversal are called as corresponding angles.
-For example, in the below-given figure, angle p and angle w are the corresponding angles.
+Definition: Corresponding angles are the angles which are formed in matching corners or corresponding corners with the transversal when two parallel lines are intersected by any other line (i.e. the transversal).
+For example, in the below-given figure, angle p and angle w are the corresponding angles

 In Maths, you must have learned about different types of lines and angles.
-But here we will discuss only about corresponding angles formed by the intersection of two lines by a transversal.
+Here we will discuss only about corresponding angles formed by the intersection of two lines by a transversal.
 The two lines could be parallel or non-parallel.
 So, let us learn corresponding angles for both the cases.

 If a line or we can say a transversal crosses any two given parallel lines, then the corresponding angles formed have equal measure.
 In the given figure, you can see, the two parallel lines are intersected by a transversal, which forms eight angles with the transversal.
 So, the angles formed by the first line with transversal have equal corresponding angles formed by the second line with the transversal.